 In college, my edition of Meditations on First Philosophy had a portrait of the author on the cover that made him look like a musketeer.
 Every time I saw it, it made me curious, but it was never important enough to pursue (and hard to google: "Why does Descartes dress like a musketeer?").
 Finally, I looked up and memorized a few dates:

 It turns out that Descartes had military ambitions and that lots of people dressed like musketeers when he was alive.
 In some sense, I may not really want to know this for its own sake!
-And I certainly get bored of seeing such trivial facts in my flashcards.
+And I certainly get bored with seeing such trivial facts in my flashcards.
 Partly because it is trivial, when something piques my curiosity repeatedly, it's often worth a minute or two of effort to staple it in place permanently.

 This is exactly the kind of rote memorization that people object to, but once you know the Major System, it takes less time to memorize something than to look it up again later.
 Of course that's not a good reason to memorize things!
 But there are two benefits: it reduces the threshold of what's worth learning, and the more dates you have welded into your brain (especially about things you are actually curious about), the easier it is to place new things in historical context, allowing your understanding to accumulate.
 If I read that Newton's insights into calculus occurred during the plague years, I can put that in the context of Descartes's life and consider how long it took for his analytic geometry to spread and influence other thinkers.